cfengine/documentation/reference/components/cf-agent.markdown

 **Notes**:

-In the example above we use a non-empty list with the name \`none'.
+In the example above we use a non-empty list with the name 'none'.
-This is not a reserved word, but as long as there are no bundles with the name \`none' this has the effect of *never* reloading the process table.
+This is not a reserved word, but as long as there are no bundles with the name 'none' this has the effect of *never* reloading the process table.
 This keeps improves the efficiency of the agent.

 *History*: Was introduced in version 3.1.3, Enterprise 2.0.2 (2010)